Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/07-aks-cluster.md

 ## The Key Vault Add-On
 The AKS Key Vault Add-On is not currently supported for deployment with Terraform.
 Configure that separately on the cluster after it is deployed.

 We start by creating some environment variables.
 The AKS cluster name can be found in the portal or in the variables file.
 The value is aks-<prefix value>, for example, in this case it is aks-escs.
-The resource group is
+The resource group name by default is <prefix value>-lz01-rg-aks

 ```
 AKSCLUSTERNAME=aks-escs